ae-dschorsaanjo/lipu-lili-pi-toki-pona/grammar.md

 Sometimes we can see sentences like "sina wile moku tawa pilin pona" (you have to eat for feeling good) or "ona li pali tawa kama jo e ijo" (he works for getting something).
 It is __toki pona and not English__.
 Do not do this.
 Just do not.

-It should be obvious that _tawa_ also shall never be used as a _conjuncion_.
+It should be obvious that _tawa_ also shall never be used as a _conjunction_.

 #### Alternatives